What are the Mandarin Chinese web safe fonts?

 As I’m a mainlander Chinese, I can only speak for those computers and browsers who live in central P.R.China.

-If you are making a design for or in Mandarin Chinese, especially Simplified Chinese, beside those common English web safe fonts such as Arial and Verdana shipped in MS Windows by default that 95% mainlander Chinese rely on, you can specify font-family in CSS by the following typefaces for Chinese characters, they are totally safe across all Chinese browsers:
+If you are making a design for or in Mandarin Chinese, especially Simplified Chinese, beside those common English web safe fonts such as Arial and Verdana shipped in MS Windows by default that 95% mainlander Chinese rely on, you can specify font-family in CSS by the following typefaces for Chinese characters, they are almost totally safe across all Chinese browsers:

 1. 宋体, mostly used for large chunks of paragraphs in small font sizes.